Email FacebookTwitterMenu burgerClose thin

 A qualified longevity annuity contract, or QLAC, is a type of annuity contract that you can use to create an additional stream of income in retirement.
 This type of annuity can offer guaranteed monthly payments beginning at a specific date and ending when you pass away.
 Like other annuities, it’s important to weigh the pros and cons before deciding whether it makes sense to include one in your financial plans.

-Qualified Longevity Annuity Contract, Definition
+What Is a Qualified Longevity Annuity Contract?

 A QLAC is a type of deferred annuity contract.
 With an immediate annuity, payments from the annuity to you can begin right away or relatively soon after you purchase it.
 A deferred annuity, on the other hand, doesn’t begin making payments to you until a later date.